Riaz-Mahmud/FamilySafe---Password-Manager/README.md

 FamilySafe is a modern, secure, and feature-rich password manager designed for families and individuals.
 Built with a focus on security and ease of use, it helps you manage your digital life safely.
 This application was built using Next.js, React, Firebase, and ShadCN UI.

-*(Note: Replace the placeholder images below with actual screenshots of your application.)*

 <p align="center">
   <img alt="Dashboard View" src="https://placehold.co/1200x800.png" data-ai-hint="dashboard application" />
   <br/>